StyrmirThorarins/FG-SWADE-Enhancer/README.md

 - Save success or fail graphics on target on combat map.
 Button to clear.

 ## Things to patch
-- Horizontal health bar, resizing and positioning is not working on token resize
-- Create new larger graphics large health dot and health bar.
-Are a bit blurred in FGU.
-- Health color is not delivering to horizontal health bar or larger health dots.

 ## Releases
 v0.1.0 (November, 9th, 2019)